nervous-energy/connells-readme/README.md

 The archetype of the all-seeing, all-powerful, übermensch executive is bullshit.
 Steve Jobs and Elon Musk are extraordinary, but they are too often venerated in a way that shows no understanding of their actual gifts, and total ignorance of their weaknesses.

 The role of leader isn't to wield power, but to distribute it.
-Instead of amassing information and making every decision, strong leaders empower their people to take ownership.
-They scale their time by ensuring that decisions are made at the right level by people with the right expertise and context.

-My goal is to find great people, enable them to do their best work, and to help them grow.
+I can't amass all the information and make every decision, instead I scale my time by empowering others and ensuring decisions are made at the right level, by the people with the right expertise and context.
+This means my goal is to find great people, enable them to do their best work, and support them to grow.
 I do all of this in the context of the team (discussed below).

 I try to keep weekly 1-1s and use that time to focus on the person, not the business.
 There is more to life than work, though one influences the other, so I'm interested in your personal life, if you're willing to share.
-I'll ask about your family, interests, hobbies, what you did on the weekend and so on.
+I care about your family, interests, hobbies, what you did on the weekend and so on.
 When it comes to work I'll ask you to bring any problems you have, and we'll work through them together.
 I'll set expectations about your role, give feedback when I think something should be better, and set goals with you.
 I want every person to have the opportunity to be challenged, thrive and grow.
 Psychology safety and trust is paramount.
 As I am candid with you, I expect no less in return!
+The most important feedback of my career has come from the people I have managed.

 ## Teams